 There’s more to Bwindi than just Gorillas; it hosts a total of 11 primate types and 120 mammal species, rivaling the wildlife count in other national parks.
 The highlight of this safari is the up-close experience with Uganda’s biggest wildlife treasure— the Mountain Gorilla— but there is so much more to do in Bwindi.

 Transfer to Bwindi Impenetrable National Park, via Great Lakes Museum

 We set off from Kampala at 7 am.
 The drive to Bwindi is long but one of the most scenic in this part of the world.
 Our first stop is at the equator where you can take a bathroom break and stretch your feet between the northern and southern hemispheres of the globe.

 From here we proceed to the Great Lakes Museum for a trip down cultural memory lane, then head into the misty hills of Bwindi for an experience unrivaled by anything you will ever see.

 Day 2: Gorilla tracking – Nature Walk

 Today is the most awaited day.
 Gorilla Tracking is a once in a lifetime experience.
-Only 808 of this endangered species are alive today and 400 of them—more than half—live in Bwindi.
+Only 808 of these endangered species are alive today and 400 of them—more than half—live in Bwindi Impenetrable.
 The tracking is an adventure that can take anywhere between 1-9 hours.